-In trial court and administrative litigation, Miller has litigated complex civil cases in state and federal district courts in twenty-four states and the District of Columbia, in various federal agencies, and in the US Court of Federal Claims.
+Miller has appeared in state and federal trial courts in seventeen states and the District of Columbia, in various agencies, and in the US Court of Federal Claims.

-Miller served previously as Judiciary Committee counsel to US Senator Orrin G. Hatch.
-During the final two years of the Reagan Administration, Miller served in the US Department of Justice, first as an attorney-advisor in the Office of Legal Policy and later as special assistant to the assistant attorney general for civil rights.
-Miller also served as an intelligence officer in the US Naval Reserve, and as a law clerk to a federal appeals court judge and a federal district court judge.
+Miller served previously as counsel to Senator Orrin Hatch on the Senate Judiciary Committee.
+During the final two years of the Reagan Administration, Miller served in the US Department of Justice, first as an attorney-advisor in the Office of Legal Policy and later as special assistant to the Assistant Attorney General for Civil Rights.
+Miller also served as an intelligence officer in the US Naval Reserve and as a law clerk to a federal appeals court judge and a federal district court judge.

-Miller has appeared on CNN, National Public Radio, FOX Business News, Bloomberg Television, and numerous other radio and television news shows around the country, and has been quoted in leading newspapers and journals in connection with constitutional matters.
-He has testified before the House and Senate Judiciary Committees on issues pertaining to continuity of government, particularly presidential succession.
+Miller has appeared on CNN, National Public Radio, FOX Business News, Bloomberg Television, and numerous other radio and television news shows around the country and has been quoted in leading newspapers and journals in connection with constitutional matters.
+In the wake of 9/11, he testified on constitutional and policy issues pertaining to continuity of government before the House and Senate Judiciary Committees.